datanav/docs/technical/hubspot-superoffice.rst

 HubSpot Company to SuperOffice Contact
 --------------------------------------
-Before any synchronization can take place, a link between a HubSpot Company and a SuperOffice Contact must be established.

-A new SuperOffice Contact will be created from a HubSpot Company if it is connected to a HubSpot Deal that is synchronized into SuperOffice.
+Every HubSpot Company will be synchronized with a SuperOffice Contact.

 Once a link between a HubSpot Company and a SuperOffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.